We work closely with local councils to provide services in Hampshire, Oxfordshire and Buckinghamshire.

 - Developing a personalised care and support plan

-- Providing you, your family, staff and organisations with advice and information (sometimes this may include training)
+- Providing you, your family and organisations with advice and information (sometimes this may include training)

 - Assessing the needs of your carer(s)